COVID19: NZ can follow Sweden but avoid their mistakes

-One of the keys to living with all infectious diseases, current and future, is to improve population immune health.
+The key to living with all infectious diseases, current and future, is to improve population immune health.
 The fact is that we are now a species with declining robustness.
 As a population, we are becoming increasingly vulnerable to all diseases, degenerative and infective and not just COVID19.

 This article is relevant:

 A person with robust health has little to fear from all but the worst of infections.
 Our strategy for this and future pandemics must include measures to improve population health.
-As suggested by Dr Rushworth, this may be as simple as ensuring each New Zealander has adequate daily nutrients such as vitamin D, zinc, vitamin C and selenium - of course, there are many more.
+As suggested by Dr Rushworth, this may be as simple as ensuring each New Zealander has adequate daily nutrients such as vitamin D, zinc, vitamin C and selenium - there are many more.
 Simple!
 Refer to this article.

-To do this properly, politicians and health bureaucrats need to get out of the medical clinics and, instead, empower our doctors so that they can make decisions that are best for each of their individual patients.
+To do this properly, politicians and health bureaucrats need to get out of the medical clinics and, instead, empower our doctors so they can make decisions that are best for each of their individual patients.
 Read this: